Name Change Checklist

 Most banks and similar services will ask you to visit a branch in person to change your name.

-To change your bank account into your new name, pop into your local branch with a copy of the change of name certificate, be it.
+To change your bank account into your new name, pop into your local branch with a copy of the change of name certificate.

 If you have taken out any loans or credit cards in your original name, you will need to contact them all and tell them about your name change.